 In this section we discuss the obtained result.
-Noteworthy, for both latitudes and definitions, the variability of the summer lengths are dominated by the summer beginning and thus, by the winter conditions.
+Noteworthy, for both latitudes and definitions, is that the variability of the summer lengths is dominated by the summer beginning and, thus, by the winter conditions.
 Since our results display a latitudinal dependency, we also divided our discussion by latitude.
-In addition, we discuss the results of our summer definitions in respect to other definitions used in earlier studies.
+In addition, we discuss the results of our summer definitions with respect to other definitions used in earlier studies.
 The long-term behavior of our results, including the 31-year analysis, is discussed separately.

-215 5.1 High-latitudes
+5.1 High latitudes

 As both definitions represent different processes from the different altitudes (in the summer beginning) and therefore times in the year, there is also a significant difference observed in the variability.
-The observed variability is higher in M-SB due to the
+The observed variability is higher in M-SB due to the proximity to the winter conditions, which is modulated by the planetary wave activity, final warmings, etc. (Lauter and Entzian, 1983; Hoffmann et al., 2002; Savenkova et al., 2012).